Support for At-Risk Pre-Primary Children and Families

-Just as struggling students are expected to work hard to improve, teachers are expected to put in the necessary effort to allow their students to succeed.
-To that end, they have a number of resources at their disposal.
+Teachers have a number of resources at their disposal to support struggling students.
 They can provide individual attention within a lesson, while students are working independently; students can receive after-school instruction from their primary teachers; and teachers regularly meet with one another to discuss how to help their struggling students.
-Parents, too, are expected to take a role.
 Teachers communicate regularly with all students’ parents, and in particular will provide information and advice to parents whose children are underperforming.
 Parents are expected to buttress the teacher’s efforts at home, and to seek professional help if the problem cannot be easily remedied.

-Although Japanese educators expect struggling students to work hard in mainstream classes, there are measures in place for students with special needs.
-Special education is provided in three ways: in special schools, in special classes and resource rooms within normal schools, and/or within the normal classroom.
+Special education is provided in three ways: in special schools, in special classes and resource rooms within mainstream schools and/or within the mainstream classroom.
 The type of special education a child receives is based on his or her disability.
-Whenever possible, Japanese educators try to keep students with mild to moderate learning disabilities in class and on track with their peers.
-Separate schools are reserved for students who cannot learn the same way as children in normal schools, including students who are blind, deaf or otherwise handicapped.
-According to the Center for US-Japan Comparative Social Studies, in 2003, 1.6% of Japanese students in primary and lower secondary school received special education.
+Whenever possible, Japanese educators try to keep students with mild to moderate learning disabilities in class and on track with their peers, and as of 2014 less than one percent of compulsory school age students were taught in special schools.
+Special schools are reserved for students who may need more support than is available in mainstream schools, including students who are blind, deaf or otherwise handicapped.
+In 2014, about 3 percent of Japanese students in primary and lower secondary school received some form of special education.